MATLAB and Engee speed comparison

 using TickTock

-Now let's compare the speed of assignment and simple calculations by setting a sine wave and a few auxiliary constants.
+Now let's compare the speed of assignment and simple calculations by specifying a sine wave and several auxiliary constants.

 mat"""